Leather Consumer Goods Industry in Hong Kong

 The mainland and Hong Kong agreed in October 2005 to further liberalise the mainland market for Hong Kong companies under the third phase of the Mainland and Hong Kong Closer Economic Partnership Arrangement (CEPA III).
 Under CEPA III, the mainland agreed to give all products of Hong Kong origin, including leather consumer goods, tariff-free treatment starting from 1 January 2006.

-Detailed information, including the origin rules for leather consumer goods items, is available from the following hyperlink: http://www.tid.gov.hk/english/cepa/tradegoods/files/mainland_2018.pdf.
+Detailed information, including the origin rules for leather consumer goods items, is available here.

 General Trade Measures Affecting Exports of Leather Consumer Goods

 Overall speaking, trade measures for leather consumer goods are quite prohibitive.
 In many overseas markets, leather consumer goods are subject to high import tariffs.
-The EU’s anti-dumping duties on leather shoes expired on 1 April 2011.
-In Japan, footwear made wholly or partially from leather falls under the Tariff Quota (TQ) System as established by the Customs Tariff Law.
-In general, the import duties for leather are 10-16% (in-quota) and 30% (out-quota).
-For leather footwear, the applicable import duties are 17.3%, 21.6% or 24% (in-quota) depending on the type of shoes, and 30% or 4,300 yen/pair whichever is higher (out-quota).
+Other than import tariffs, the EU has conducted anti-dumping investigations into Chinese leather shoes imports and subsequently imposed anti-dumping duties for several times.
+Details can be found here.
+In Japan, the import duties for leather consumer goods, except footwear, are 2.7%-16%.
+For footwear made from leather wholly or partially falls under the Tariff Quota (TQ) System of the Customs Tariff Law, the applicable in-quota duties are 21.6% or 24%.
+Depending on the types of shoes, the out-quota rates can either be the higher of 30% or 2,400 yen/pair or the higher of 30% or 4,300 yen/pair.

 Leather consumer goods manufacturers are obliged to observe international restrictions on the preservation of endangered species.
 The Washington Convention (Convention on International Trade in Endangered Species of Wild Fauna and Flora (CITES)) restricts or prohibits the trade of species listed in the Appendices to the Convention.
 Appendix I includes species threatened with extinction.
 Trade in specimens of these species is permitted only in exceptional circumstances.
 Appendix II includes species not necessarily threatened with extinction, but in which trade must be controlled in order to avoid utilisation incompatible with their survival.
 Appendix III contains species that are protected in at least one country, which has asked other CITES Parties for assistance in controlling the trade.